 Len and Leslie Marma's Blog

-Now, let's take a look at three tips to help you set a competitive initial asking price for your house.
+Now, let's take a look at three tips to help a first-time home seller differentiate between a strong offer and a poor one.

 3. Consult with a Real Estate Agent